JerrardL/tesseract/README.md

 3. Run `docker-compose build` from your terminal to build the application.
 Ensure you are at the root folder location that contains the `docker-compose.yml` file before running the command (/tesseract).
 4. Once the containers have been built, run `docker-compose up` to start the containers.
 You will see text output for each container as they start up.
 Give it a minute to fully load the containers.
 Usually video object recognition is last to start up, and you should see `Running on http://0.0.0.0:8181/ (Press CTRL+C to quit)` when it is ready.
 5. You can now send a binary file via a POST request using postman or any other service to `http://localhost:5001/` where `localhost` is the host number of your machine.
 The running terminal will show progress output and any potential errors.

+### In Production
+The following is currently in production and has not yet been added to this offine application version.
+Once they have been configured and tested the README will be updated to reflect this:
+- New NSFW enrichment that can detect if material is safe or explicit.
+- New speech enrichment to detect what language is being spoken directly from audio.
+- Restructuring of speech recognition models.
+- New enrichment to translate text into different languages.